WurthElektronik/FeatherWings/ThyoneWirelessFeatherWing/software/README.md

 #define Transmitter 1
 ```

 2. Setup - The debug as well as the Thyone-I UART interfaces are initialized.
-Additionally, the basic configuration of the Thyone-I (Radio channel, radio profile and transmit power) is done.
+Additionally, the basic configuration of the Thyone-I (radio channel, radio profile and transmit power) is done.

 ```C